AdobeDocs/campaign-standard.en/help/integrating/using/configuring-campaign-points-of-interest-data-integration.md

 ![](assets/POI_mobile_app_properties.png)

-## Configuring a mobile app in Adobe Mobile Services
+## Configuring a mobile app in Adobe Mobile Services {#configuring-a-mobile-app-in-adobe-mobile-services}

 To send the data collected by Adobe Mobile Services to Adobe Campaign, you must configure postbacks in the Mobile Services interface.